pgiu/SimpleMailServerTester/README.md

 	nc -v localhost 3490

-Please keep in mind that the port my change.
+Please keep in mind that the port may change.
 Just see the definition of the PORT variable in main.ccp